xiw-1202/FocusUniveral-Landing_Page/README.md

-# SwiftReport Landing Page
+# FocusUniversal Landing Page

-A modern, responsive landing page for SwiftReport - a fictional financial reporting tool that promises to deliver comprehensive financial reports in just 10 minutes.
+A modern, responsive landing page for FocusUniversal - a financial reporting tool that promises to deliver comprehensive financial reports in just 10 minutes.

 ## 🌐 Live Demo